yangbun-GIT/yangbun-GIT.github.io/content/en/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
- - name: Department of Computer Science and Artificial Intelligence, Jeonbuk National University
+ - name: Jeonbuk National University, Dept. of Computer Science and AI
    url: "https://csai.jbnu.ac.kr/csai/index.do"

 # Short bio (displayed in user profile at end of posts)
-bio: 'I am studying artificial intelligence, security, and development at the Department of Computer Science and Artificial Intelligence at Jeonbuk National University.'
+bio: 'Passionate about exploring AI and Information Security to build and secure the next paradigm of technology.'

 Interests:
   - Artificial Intelligence